-While hospitals have discretion in the implementation of visitor policies, the terms of those policies must adhere to Federal and State law.
+While hospitals are entitled to discretion in the implementation of visitor policies, the terms of those policies must adhere to Federal and State law.
 Specifically, a hospital, through its visitor policy, cannot deny access to an attendant, caregiver or family member of a patient who has an intellectual, developmental or cognitive disability, communication barrier, or behavioral concerns.

-The Department also strongly encourages hospitals, through their visitor policies, to allow for the following:
+The Department also strongly encourages that hospitals, through their visitor policies, allow for the following: